Manichaeism: Later movements associated with Manichaeism

 Manichaeism could have influenced the Bogomils, Paulicians, and Cathars.
 However, these groups left few records, and the link between them and Manichaeans is tenuous.
 Regardless of its accuracy, the charge of Manichaeism was leveled at them by contemporary orthodox opponents, who often tried to make contemporary heresies conform to those combatted by the church fathers.

-Whether the dualism of the Paulicians, Bogomils, and Cathars and their belief that the world was created by a Satanic demiurge were due to influence from Manichaeism is impossible to determine.
+Whether the dualism of the Paulicians, Bogomils, and Cathars and their belief that the world was created by a Satanic demiurge was due to influence from Manichaeism is impossible to determine.
 The Cathars apparently adopted the Manichaean principles of church organization.
 Priscillian and his followers may also have been influenced by Manichaeism.
 The Manichaeans preserved many apocryphal Christian works, such as the Acts of Thomas, that would otherwise have been lost.

-Present day
+Legacy in present-day

-Some sites are preserved in Xinjiang and Fujian in China.
-The Cao'an temple is the most widely known, and best preserved Manichaean building, though it later became associated with Buddhism.
+Some sites are preserved in Xinjiang, Zhejiang, and Fujian in China.
+The Cao'an temple is the most widely-known and best-preserved Manichaean building, though it later became associated with Buddhism.
+Local villagers near Cao'an still worship Mani, albeit with little distinction between Mani-as-Buddha and Gautama Buddha.
+Other temples in China associated with Manichaeism remain standing, including the Xuanzhen Temple, noted for its stele.

-Chinese Manichaeans continue to practice the faith.
+Some platforms on the internet and social media are trying to spread some of the teachings of Manichaeism.
+Some people are registered in these electronic sources, and some scholars and students in the field of religious studies and the arts continue to study Manichaeism.

+In 2018, rituals were conducted for the Lin Deng 林瞪 (1003–1059), a Chinese Manichaean leader who lived during the Song dynasty in the three villages of Baiyang 柏洋村, Shangwan 上万村, and Tahou 塔后村 in Baiyang Township, Xiapu County, Fujian.

 Teachings and beliefs

 General

-Mani's teaching dealt with the origin of evil, by addressing a theoretical part of the problem of evil by denying the omnipotence of God and postulating two opposite powers.
-Manichaean theology taught a dualistic view of good and evil.
-A key belief in Manichaeism is that the powerful, though not omnipotent good power (God), was opposed by the eternal evil power (devil).
-Humanity, the world, and the soul are seen as the by-product of the battle between God's proxy, Primal Man, and the devil.
+Mani's teaching dealt with the origin of evil by addressing a theoretical part of the problem of evil: denying the omnipotence of God and instead postulating two opposite divine powers.
+Manichaean theology teaches a dualistic view of good and evil.
+A fundamental belief in Manichaeism is that the powerful, though not omnipotent, good power (God) was opposed by the eternal evil power (the devil).
+Humanity, the world, and the soul are seen as the by-product of the battle between God's proxy—Primal Man—and the devil.

-The human person is seen as a battle-ground for these powers: the soul defines the person, but it is under the influence of both light and dark.
-This contention plays out over the world as well as the human body—neither the Earth nor the flesh were seen as intrinsically evil, but rather possessed portions of both light and dark.
-Natural phenomena (such as rain) were seen as the physical manifestation of this spiritual contention.
-Therefore, the Manichaean view explained the existence of evil by positing a flawed creation in the formation of which God took no part and which constituted rather the product of a battle by the devil against God.
+The human person is seen as a battleground for these powers: the soul defines the person but is influenced by light and dark.
+This contention plays out over the world and the human body—neither the Earth nor the flesh were seen as intrinsically evil but instead possessed both light and dark portions.
+Natural phenomena such as rain were seen as the physical manifestation of this spiritual contention.
+Therefore, the Manichaean view explained the existence of evil by positing a flawed creation in the formation of which God took no part and which constituted instead the product of a battle by the devil against God.